 So what do successful insurance agents have to do to sell insurance on social media?

-To get the answer to that, grab a beverage that makes work a little more fun, and take a seat – we’re going to break it down to you in four effective strategies that you’ll want to adopt to make selling insurance on social media as an insurance agent your b!+@#.
+To get the answer to that, grab a beverage that makes work a little more fun, and take a seat – we’re going to break it down to you in six effective strategies that you’ll want to adopt right away!

 1. Study your target audience